polodev/youtube-isotope-filtering-sorting/readme.md

   <button data-name='random' class="btn btn-dark">random</button>
 </div>
 ~~~
 Earlier in initialization, we use only `itemSelector` and `layoutMode` attribute.
-In order to set user defined sorting add a new attribute name with `getSortData` and give a attribute key with value.
-In our case attribute value is text of `.grid-item`.
+In order to set user defined sorting add  `getSortData` and give a attribute key with value.
+In our case attribute name is `name` and value is text of `.grid-item`.
 ~~~js
 getSortData: {
   name: function (element) {